iamroko/KSP_Quadcopter/README.md

 ## The Comms Manager

 Not strictly related to the Quadcopter flight, and not required, there is a Comms Manager library included.
-This controls antennas tagged "autoAntenna" by automatically activating/deactivating and pointing towards the closest comms satellite above the horizon.
+This controls antennas tagged `auto_antenna` by automatically activating/deactivating and pointing towards the closest comms satellite above the horizon.
 This can be confiugred in the parameters file.
-Set "use_comms_manager" to False if you don't want to use this function.
+Set `use_comms_manager` to False if you don't want to use this function.

 ## Future Development